 - NDU accounts

-- WiFi access and wireless printing
+- Wifi access, classroom wired access, and wireless printing

 - Help with NDU IT environment